GFirmer/Chem-Ed-Doctorate/README.md

+#Welcome

+To my Masters project repository, where I will share my work on science education in Australia.

-I am a senior secondary teacher specialising in Chemistry and Biology.
-I have experience teaching in the Northern Territory and am now working on my Masters of Philosophy in Science, focussing on secondary Chemistry education.
+My name is Genevieve Firmer and I am a senior secondary teacher specialising in Chemistry and Biology.
+I have experience teaching in the Northern Territory and am now working on my Masters of Philosophy in Science.

 In my Masters I am working towards creating an open-access platform for sharing secondary chemistry resources.